lsawade/introduction-to-conda/docs/creating-a-package/index.md

 # Creating a Package

-To create a conda package, the first step is to have something publishable/buildable package.
+To create a conda package, the first step is to have a publishable/buildable package.
 For the purpose of this course, we will create a buildable python package that we will then upload to the `anaconda` package system.